Mitsubishi UFJ Financial Group Inc. (MUFG) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $6.80, which is $1.52 above the current price.
 MUFG currently public float of 12.65B and currently shorts hold a 0.04% ratio of that float.
-Today, the average trading volume of MUFG was 3.21M shares.
+Today, the average trading volume of MUFG was 3.31M shares.

 MUFG’s Market Performance

-MUFG stocks went down by -1.92% for the week, with a monthly drop of -6.03% and a quarterly performance of -13.69%, while its annual performance rate touched -3.11%.
-The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 1.81% for Mitsubishi UFJ Financial Group Inc..
-The simple moving average for the period of the last 20 days is -3.91% for MUFG stocks with a simple moving average of -4.28% for the last 200 days.
+MUFG stocks went up by 0.52% for the week, with a monthly drop of -1.02% and a quarterly performance of -8.63%, while its annual performance rate touched -0.85%.
+The volatility ratio for the week stands at 1.54% while the volatility levels for the past 30 days are set at 1.83% for Mitsubishi UFJ Financial Group Inc..
+The simple moving average for the period of the last 20 days is 0.92% for MUFG stocks with a simple moving average of -0.78% for the last 200 days.

-During the last 5 trading sessions, MUFG fell by -1.92%, which changed the moving average for the period of 200-days by +4.47% in comparison to the 20-day moving average, which settled at $5.82.
-In addition, Mitsubishi UFJ Financial Group Inc. saw 2.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MUFG rose by +0.52%, which changed the moving average for the period of 200-days by +7.38% in comparison to the 20-day moving average, which settled at $5.76.
+In addition, Mitsubishi UFJ Financial Group Inc. saw 6.59% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for MUFG